leizhao2018/aa/README.md

    whether the vessel name is exist or the name is right, if not, insert it or fix it.
 4. Check the data is in standard format(the standard data have 6 columns). if not, it always lack the column of the "HEADING",so insert this column.

+   the figure is:check reformat data.png

+The function of match_raw_raltime:
+      match the file and telementy.
+      we can known how many file send to the satallite